-Beef Lo Mein is your new go-to 15-minute dinner—juicy ground beef, crisp veggies, and springy noodles tossed in a bold, savory sauce.
-It’s fast, satisfying, and seriously better than takeout.
-Skip the delivery and make this easy weeknight stir-fry at home!
+Beef Lo Mein is your new go-to 15-minute dinner—juicy ground beef, crisp vegetables, and springy egg noodles tossed in a bold, savory sauce.
+Fast, satisfying, and way better than takeout, this easy weeknight stir-fry is perfect to make at home instead of ordering delivery.

 Beef Lo Mein Recipe